John Carter (ER): Season 11–12

-During season 11, Carter started building an HIV/AIDS clinic adjacent to County General, with funding from his family's charity foundation.
-It is named after his stillborn son - "The Joshua Makalo Carter Center."
-Afterward, he went to Paris, where Kem is visiting her mother.
-They reconnect and he offered to go to Africa with her so they can start afresh.
-She hesitated but later accepted the offer.
-Dr. Carter returned to Chicago and bids adieu to his friends and colleagues.
-In a fitting ending to his career at County, Carter's last patient is a young girl who he had delivered 11 years before when he had just been first starting out.
+During season 11, Carter starts building an HIV/AIDS clinic adjacent to County General, with funding from his family's charity foundation.
+It is named after his stillborn son – "The Joshua Makalo Carter Center."
+Afterward, he goes to Paris, where Kem is visiting her mother.
+They reconnect and he offers to go to Africa with her so they can start afresh.
+She hesitates but later accepts the offer.
+Dr. Carter returns to Chicago and bids adieu to his friends and colleagues.
+In a fitting ending to his career at County, Carter's last patient is a young girl whom he had delivered 11 years before when he had just been starting out.

-In season 12, Carter appeared in a four episode arc, working with a fellow doctor in Darfur, Sudan, where he is joined by Dr. Greg Pratt (Mekhi Phifer) and Debbie (Mary McCormack).
-Pratt informed him that Luka and Abby have reunited and are expecting a baby.
+In season 12, Carter appears in a four-episode arc, working with a fellow doctor in Darfur, Sudan, where he is joined by Dr. Greg Pratt (Mekhi Phifer) and Debbie (Mary McCormack).
+Pratt informs him that Luka and Abby have reunited and are expecting a baby.